Current Editors of Social Problems

 Earl Wright II (Ph.D.
 Sociology, University of Nebraska, 2000) is professor of sociology at Rhodes College (Memphis, Tennessee).
 Prior to his tenure at Rhodes, he worked at the University of Central Florida, University of Cincinnati, Fisk University and Texas Southern University.
 Wright is the nation’s leading authority on W. E. B. Du Bois and the Atlanta Sociological Laboratory – the moniker bestowed on scholars engaged in sociological inquiry at Atlanta University (now called Clark Atlanta University) between 1895 and 1917.
 His groundbreaking research has altered our understanding of the discipline’s formative years in this nation.
 Specifically, his research brought to our attention that the first American school of sociology was established at Atlanta University (1895-1917), not the University of Chicago (1915-1930) and that the Atlanta Sociological Laboratory was the first American sociological unit to 1) institutionalize the use of insider researchers; 2) institutionalize the public acknowledgement of the limitations of one’s research; 3) institutionalize method triangulation (or mixed methods); and 4) institutionalize a methods section in its publications.
 It is because of his excellence in “research on race and the South,” that he was awarded the Charles S. Johnson Award by the Southern Sociological Society in 2016.
 Wright is the author of 18 peer-reviewed journal articles, 3 edited books and 2 original books, “Jim Crow Sociology: The Black and Southern Roots of American Sociology” and “The First American School of Sociology: W. E. B. Du Bois and the Atlanta Sociological Laboratory.”
 His commitment to the discipline includes past service as president of the Association of Black Sociologists, Association of Social and Behavioral Scientists and Mid-South Sociological Association.
 Wright is currently President of the Southern Sociological Society.

 Derrick R. Brooms (Ph.D.
-Sociology, Loyola University Chicago) serves as a Professor of Africana Studies and Sociology and Fellow in the Center for the Study of Social Justice at the University of Tennessee, Knoxville.
+Sociology, Loyola University Chicago) serves as Executive Director of the Black Men's Research Institute at Morehouse College.
 Brooms also serves as a Senior Research Associate for the California State University Young Men of Color Consortium, is a scholar-activist, and serves as a youth worker as well.
 His research and activism focus on educational equity, race and racism, diversity and inclusion, and identity and representation.
 His education research primarily centers on how institutional settings, culture, and environments as well as teaching and praxis impact students’ experiences, particularly for Students of Color; he also examines Black men and boys’ pathways to and through college as well as the collegiate experiences of Black and Latino men.
 His work has been published in a range of journals, including Sociology of Race and Ethnicity, Critical Sociology, Du Bois Review: Social Science Research on Race, Journal of Black Studies as well as education journals, including American Educational Research Journal, Journal of Diversity in Higher Education, Race Ethnicity and Education, Teachers College Record, and Urban Education.
 He also is the author of several books, including Stakes is High: Trials, Lessons, and Triumphs in Young Black Men’s Educational Journeys (SUNY, 2021) and Being Black, Being Male on Campus: Understanding and Confronting Black Male Collegiate Experiences (SUNY, 2017), is co-author of Empowering Men of Color in Higher Education: Building Student Community on Campus (Rutgers, 2018), and is co-editor of Living Racism: Through the Barrel of the Book (Lexington, 2018).
 Brooms is the founding editor of the Critical Race Studies in Education book series with SUNY Press.